Ireland’s Award-Winning Online Doctor Service

 Your TSH level is what is used to assess if you are on the correct dose of medication.

-What are the most common Eltroxin side effects?
+What are the most common side effects of T4 medication?

 The most common side effects include:

-The most common reason for side effects is that your Levothyroxine dose is too high, and they usually settle when the dose is adjusted.
+The most common reason for side effects is that your medication dose is too high.
+They usually settle when the dose is adjusted.

 Please ensure you read the patient information leaflet that comes with your medication for full details of potential side effects.